Become a changemaker for sustainability

 The semester-long rootlinks programme will equip you with valuable skills and experiences to become a changemaker for sustainability.

 As a rootlinker, you will engage in the rootlinks Learning Journey - a unique program teaching methods including Systemic Design and skills like Non-Violent Communication whilst supporting your personal growth and resilience as a changemaker.
-In an interdisciplinary team you will apply your learnings by working on a real-world sustainability challenge.
+In an interdisciplinary team you will apply your learnings by working on a real-world sustainability challenge together with a partner organization.
 During your time at rootlinks, you will also get the opportunity to grow your network and discover possible career paths in sustainability.
 Of course, all while having a fun semester and making new friends!

 Why should you apply?